 For over twenty years, Cristina Scabbia has fronted Lacuna Coil, the biggest metal band to come out of Italy.
-They’re one of the most notable names in symphonic metal thanks to their willingness to push boundaries with their music; the last album, 2016’s Delirium, focused on mental health with the band even visiting old sanatoriums for inspiration.
+They’re one of the most notable names in symphonic metal thanks to their willingness to push boundaries with their music; 2016’s Delirium, focused on mental health with the band even visiting old sanatoriums for inspiration.

 Despite being a shy performer at first, Cristina tells us she’s always had a deep feeling of self-belief, instilled in her by her family.